emerone/Carsam/README.md

 # Carsam

-Website done in HTML, CSS, JS.

 ## Description

-Web-app for a garage designed with a particular nav and a modal system for interactivities.
+Web-app in HTML, CSS, JS for a garage designed with a particular nav and a modal system for interactivities.

 ## Getting Started